Hi, I’m Michele!

 There are many things I am passionate about; at the top of that list are things like my family, succession and elder law, education, professional and personal development, mentorship, mental health and wellness within the legal profession, women in the law and professional mums.

 I am a passionate succession lawyer.
 I embarked on a legal career for one reason; to help people.
-I continue to practice, write and research the law for the same reason, and I have found a true love in succession and elder law.
-Whilst some people are uncomfortable and reluctant to confront conversations about death or incapacity, I feel honoured that I have the opportunity to help people navigate their most trying days with compassion, empathy and simplicity.
-It’s not always possible, but it is truthfully what I strive for every day with every client.
+I stay here, writing and researching the law, for the same reason, and I have found a true love in succession and elder law.

 I have found my way to the life I currently lead through quite a different path to most.
 Having not graduated High School after being bullied during my schooling and being the first in three generations of my family to qualify and go to University, I pursued my thirst for knowledge and found my way through perseverance, curiousity and passion.
 It is the journey that I have travelled that has significantly contributed to my passion to help people in whatever way I can.

 I am proud to continue to Lean In to my career and my life.
 To Lean In is to strive to find the right mix of work and life, thrive and achieve your professional goals and be the best person and parent you can be.
 An impossible task, right?
 I cannot fathom a world without both my family and my work.
 To do only half is to be only half the person I know I am; and half of the person I can be.
 As a devoted mother and passionate professional, I believe in a world where we can achieve both without guilt, barriers and unconscious bias.
 I believe in striving to be the best version of ourselves; sometimes that means mixing the right amount of family with the right amount of work and being happy.
 A recipe for success and happiness.